-Breast augmentations are the single most popular cosmetic procedure
+Breast augmentations or breast implants are the most popular cosmetic procedure

 performed in Australia.
 Many women dislike the appearance of their natural

 breasts, this may be a result of genetics or volume loss due to pregnancy